astropy/halotools/docs/index.rst

 Developer Documentation
 ***********************

-The developer documentation contains instructions for how to contribute to halotools, as well as coding, documentation, and testing guidelines.
+The developer documentation contains guidlines for how to contribute to Halotools.
+This includes instructions for how to build new science features into the package, as well as how to effectively co-develop the publicly available code base with other Halotools contributors.